kejiahp/personal_docs/setup-guides/windows-docker-setup.md

    3. Install Docker desktop.
    4. Restart your machine, sign up or in on docker.

-So like the noob i'm i went through the docker learning guide, so here are some of the things i learnt
+So like the noob i am, i went through the docker learning guide, so here are some of the things i learnt

 ---